vmware-tanzu/package-for-source-controller/README.md

 service_port: 80
 ```

+#### Multi-cloud configuration steps

+There are none

 ## Installation

 To install FluxCD source-controller from the Tanzu Application Platform package repository:

-1. List version information for the package by running:
+1. List the version information for the package by running:

     ```shell
     tanzu package available list fluxcd-source-controller.community.tanzu.vmware.com